StarLard/ios-exercise/readme.md

       url

 - If there are no images downloaded, you must show a button, when clicked your app will download all of the images.
-- Do not show the grid until all the images are loaded.
+- Do not show the image grid until all the images are loaded.
-- Touching an image and moving over another image, and releasing will switch the image positions.
+- Give us feedback if the images are in order
+- The images in the grid are dragable and can be moved into different grid positions.
+If a position is already occupied, the images are swapped.
 - Touching an image and moving over the trash can and releasing will delete the image completely.
-- If you delete an image, the view will not reshuffle to fill the empty space.
+- If you delete an image, the grid will not reshuffle to fill the empty space.
 - Any errors should be handled gracefully and notify the user where appropriate

 ###Layout